2025–26 EuroCup Women regular season: Format

 After the qualifiers, 48 teams are divided into 12 groups of 4.
 The groups are held in a double home and away format.
 The top 2 plus the 4 best third place teams advancing to the knockout stage.

 Draw

 The seeding was announced on 17 July 2025.
 The draw took place at 10:00 CET in Munich, Germany on 23 July 2025.
 Only a maximum of one club from the same country can be in the same regular season group.
-The seeding is based off the club rankings.
+The seeding is based on the club rankings.